Nsfr750/MSR605/Docs/OMRON.md

 *1
 ```
 - When the card was in mouth of insertion the HOST sent initial
     reset command (ejects rear or keeps inside ).
-But the card isn’t
+But the card isnâ€™t
     took in ( e.g. hold by hand )
 Notes:
 *1: The HOST can sends next command continuously after the HOST received the error code.